ferdjoukh/grimm/README.md

 1. Go to the release page [here](https://github.com/ferdjoukh/grimm/releases)
 2. Choose the desired release and download it (zip file).
 3. Unpack the zip file.
-4. Inside the obtained folder, another zip called **grimm-executable.zip** contains: the runnable jar and the CSP solver (abbsol.jar), and some example meta-models.
+4. Inside the obtained folder, another zip called **grimm-executable.zip** contains: the runnable jar and the CSP solver (*abssol.jar*), and some example meta-models.
 5. Unpack this zip.
 6. Now you are ready to start using **grimm**.
 7. Show help by running this command in a terminal: